 U.S. Bankruptcy court judge Karen Overstreet ordered the banks to turn over the money remaining in the accounts on December 27th.
 The amount remaining from the original $400,000?
 Just a few thousand dollars.

 Berg went from his huge island mansion to a 96 square foot jail cell.
 He is unlikely to steal any more money while incarcerated.
 His theft from the bankruptcy estate, however, may land him a few more years in prison.
 No trial date has been set for the criminal cases.

-Mahany & Ertl is a full service boutique law firm that assists victims of fraud recover their money.
-Our Milwaukee based asset recovery and fraud recovery lawyers have helped clients from Maine to Hawaii.
+Mahany Law is a full service boutique law firm that assists victims of fraud recover their money.
+Our national team of fraud recovery lawyers has helped clients from Maine to Hawaii.
 We have successfully brought actions against lawyers, securities brokers and financial professionals for their negligence in a wide variety of frauds and investment schemes.
 From welfare benefit plans to Ponzi schemes to bad investment advice, we can help.
-In many cases we can recover your money from gatekeepers such accountants, auditors and financial profesionals who may have assisted you in investing your money.
+In many cases we can recover your money from gatekeepers such accountants, auditors and financial professionals who may have assisted you in investing your money.